Full Pantry Checklist

 I had a great time devising this list, because I a) love lists, and b) love to cook.
 These are my new staples, and they’re just as good as my “old favorites.”
 This is not meant to be your first shopping list (unless you want to get it done all at once), but rather a continual reference for re-stocking your pantry over the next few months.

-Click HERE for a printable list!
+Click HERE for the full printable list!

 How do I afford all this specialty stuff?